cocos-creator/docs-3d-deprecated/en/scripting/external-scripts.md

 When the script resource is imported with **import as a plug-in**, this script resource is called **plug-in script**.
 Plug-in scripts are usually used to import third-party libraries.
 Currently only supports JavaScript plug-in scripts.

-Unlike other scripts in the project, **Cocos Creator 3D** will not modify the content of the plug-in script, but some code may be inserted to adapt to Creator 3D itself; in particular, **Cocos Creator 3D** will shield the global variables `module`, `exports`, `define`.
+Unlike other scripts in the project, **Cocos Creator** will not modify the content of the plug-in script, but some code may be inserted to adapt to Creator 3D itself; in particular, **Cocos Creator** will shield the global variables `module`, `exports`, `define`.

 ### Execution timing